Functional Goals and Formulation

 Our vision is for our child to live a happy and fulfilled life with all the support he needs to manage his complex needs.
 We are delighted to say that this aim has been greatly served by the work of Tracey Dailly and would have no hesitation in recommending her services to those who may need professional Speech and Language Therapy directly or related consultancy advice.
 Thank you very much.Mr & Mrs Bould, West Midlands

 The interdisciplinary team (IDT) at NRG help clients achieve their goal by using a formulation-based rehabilitation approach that has the client’s goal as the central focus.
 A formulation approach is used as it allows all members of the IDT to integrate their assessment results.
-This is not only to develop a shared understanding of the barriers that are preventing the client from achieving their goal/s, but to identify strategies that could be used to overcome them.
+This is not only to develop a shared understanding of the barriers that are preventing the client from achieving their goal/s but to identify strategies that could be used to overcome them.
 This forms the foundation for setting appropriate intermediate goals that will eventually support the client to achieve their main rehabilitation goal.

 For example, Lucy is a 22 year old who suffered a road traffic accident.
 She has made a good recovery and is living in a bungalow supported by support workers 24/7.
-She is happy that she has moved from a inpatient care setting and is now living in her own home, but feels she has no quality of life.
+She is happy that she has moved from an inpatient care setting and is now living in her own home but feels she has no quality of life.
 Her friends are either working or studying.
 Some are in relationships, but they all have a large network of people they spend time with.
 Lucy did have contact with her friends but she was reliant on them visiting her.
 Lucy wanted to have more control and wanted something meaningful to do and to aim for.
 With support from the clinicians at NRG, Lucy identified her goal as going college to complete an access course.
 Lucy was supported to also identify how she would like the therapy team to support her to achieve this aim.

 We believe that this rehabilitation approach enables people to reach and maintain their optimal physical, sensory, intellectual, psychological and social functioning level more effectively, as they are in control of their own rehabilitation journey.

-Achieving functional goals is in line with with the National Service Framework for Long Term Conditions document provided by the Department for Health (2005), which states:
+Achieving functional goals is in line with the National Service Framework for Long Term Conditions document provided by the Department for Health (2005), which states:

 “People with long-term neurological conditions living at home are to have ongoing access to a comprehensive range of rehabilitation, advice and support to meet their continuing and changing needs, increase their independence and autonomy to help them to live as they wish” (Page 35, The National Service Framework for Long Term Conditions, Department for Health, 2005).